Ezri Konsa

+Early life

+Ezri Ngoyo Konsa was born on 23 October 1997 in Newham, Greater London, to a DR Congolese father and an Angolan mother.
+He attended Cumberland Sports College and is a boyhood Tottenham Hotspur F.C. supporter.

 Club career

 Charlton Athletic

-A central defender, Konsa began his career with Senrab and joined Charlton Athletic at the age of 11.
+Konsa began his career with Senrab and joined Charlton Athletic at the age of 11.
 He began a scholarship in July 2014 and progressed sufficiently to sign a "long term" professional contract on 11 December 2015.
-Eight days later, he received his maiden call into the first team squad for a Championship match versus Burnley and remained an unused substitute during the 4–0 defeat.
-Konsa was an unused substitute on one further occasion during the 2015–16 season, which culminated in the Addicks' relegation to League One.
+Eight days later, he received his maiden call into the first-team squad for a Championship match versus Burnley and remained an unused substitute during the 4–0 defeat.
+Konsa was an unused substitute on one further occasion during the 2015–16 season, which culminated in Charlton's relegation to League One.

-Konsa broke into the first team squad during the 2016–17 pre-season and made his professional debut with a start in a 1–0 EFL Cup first round defeat to Cheltenham Town on 9 August 2016.
+Konsa broke into the squad during the pre-season of their 2016–17 season and made his debut on 9 August 2016 with a start in a 1–0 EFL Cup first round defeat to Cheltenham Town.
 He was a regular throughout the 2016–17 season and finished the campaign with 39 appearances.
-He also showed his versatility by deputising in midfield and at full back.
+He also showed his versatility by deputising in midfield and at full-back.
 For his efforts, Konsa was named the club's Young Player of the Year.
 He signed a new three-year contract in March 2017 and was again a regular during the 2017–18 season, making 47 appearances as Charlton reached the League One play-off semi-finals.
-He departed Charlton Athletic in June 2018, having made 86 appearances during two-and-a-half seasons as a professional at The Valley.

 Brentford

-On 12 June 2018, Konsa moved across London to join Championship club Brentford on a three-year contract, with a one-year option, for an undisclosed fee, reported to be £2.5 million.
-He was a first-choice in central defence throughout the 2018–19 season and he scored the first senior goal of his career in a 3–0 victory over Preston North End on the final day.
+On 12 June 2018, Konsa signed for Championship club Brentford on a three-year contract, with the option of a further year, for an undisclosed fee, reported to be £2.5 million.
+He was a first choice in central defence throughout the 2018–19 seasonand scored the first senior goal of his career in a 3–0 victory over Preston North End on the final day.